The Hershey Company

-The Hershey Company, commonly known as Hershey's, is an American multinational company and one of the largest chocolate manufacturers in the world.
-It also manufactures baked products, such as cookies and cakes, and sells beverages like milkshakes, as well as other products.
-Its headquarters are in Hershey, Pennsylvania, United States, which is also home to Hersheypark and Hershey's Chocolate World.
-It was founded by Milton S. Hershey in 1894 as the Hershey Chocolate Company, which is a subsidiary of his Lancaster Caramel Company.
+The Hershey Company, often called just Hershey or Hershey's, is an American multinational confectionery company headquartered in Hershey, Pennsylvania, which is also home to Hersheypark and Hershey's Chocolate World.
+The Hershey Company is one of the largest chocolate manufacturers in the world; it also manufactures baked products, such as cookies and cakes, and sells beverages like milkshakes, as well as other products (through mergers and acquisitions).
+The Hershey Company was founded by Milton S. Hershey in 1894 as the Hershey Chocolate Company, originally established as a subsidiary of his Lancaster Caramel Company.
 The Hershey Trust Company owns a minority stake but retains a majority of the voting power within the company.

-Hershey's chocolate is available in 90 countries.
+Hershey's chocolate is available in 60 countries.
 It has three large distribution centers with modern labor management systems.
 In addition, Hershey is a member of the World Cocoa Foundation.
 It is also associated with the Hersheypark Stadium and the Giant Center.

-The Hershey Company has no affiliation to Hershey Creamery Company though both companies were founded in Lancaster County, Pennsylvania, in the same year.
-The companies have had a tumultuous relationship marked by multiple lawsuits over trademark issues.
-In the mid-1990s, the companies settled their most recent legal battles out of court, with Hershey Creamery Company agreeing to add a disclaimer to its ice cream products to note that it is not affiliated with The Hershey Company.
+The Hershey Company has no affiliation to Hershey Creamery Company, though both companies were founded in Lancaster County, Pennsylvania, in the same year.
+The companies have had a tumultuous relationship marked by multiple legal battles over trademark issues.
+In the mid-1990s, the companies settled their most recent legal battles out of court, with Hershey Creamery Company agreeing to add a disclaimer to its ice cream products to note that it is not affiliated with the Hershey Company.

 History

-Early years
+19th century

-After an apprenticeship to a confectioner in 1873, Milton S. Hershey opened a candy shop in Philadelphia, Pennsylvania.
-This shop was open for six years, after which Hershey apprenticed with another confectioner in Denver, where he learned to make caramel.
-After another failed business attempt in New York, Hershey returned to Pennsylvania, where he founded the Lancaster Caramel Company in 1886.
+After an apprenticeship to a Lancaster confectioner in 1873, Milton S. Hershey opened a candy shop in Philadelphia.
+The venture failed, and so did a subsequent one in Chicago.
+After a third failed business attempt in New York City, Hershey returned to Pennsylvania, where he founded the Lancaster Caramel Company in 1883.
+The Hershey Chocolate Company was founded in 1894 as a subsidiary of Lancaster Caramel Company.

+In 1896, Hershey built a milk-processing plant so he could create and refine a recipe for his milk chocolate candies.
+In 1899, he developed the Hershey process, which is less sensitive to milk quality than traditional methods.
+In 1900, he began manufacturing the Hershey's Milk Chocolate bar.

+20th century

 The use of fresh milk in caramels proved successful, and in 1900, after seeing chocolate-making machines for the first time at the 1893 World's Columbian Exposition in Chicago, Hershey sold his caramel company for $1,000,000 (equal to $ today), and concentrated on chocolate.
 To people who questioned him, he said, "Caramels are just a fad, but chocolate is a permanent thing."

-In 1896, Hershey built a milk-processing plant so he could create and refine a recipe for his milk chocolate candies.
-In 1899, he developed the Hershey process, which is less sensitive to milk quality than traditional methods.
-In 1900, he began manufacturing Hershey's Milk Chocolate Bars, also known as Hershey's Bars or Hershey Bars.